Natural Birth | 10 Tips

 I think the opposite.

-Writing out a birth plan can generate important discussion between yourself and your partner/support people and raise important questions and points to think about.
+Writing out a birth plan can generate important discussions between yourself and your partner/support people and raise important questions and points to think about.

 It need not be pages long if you don’t want to go into too much detail.